ontola/argu-docs/src/dashboards_and_widgets.md

-# Dashboards en Widgets
+# Dashboards and Widgets

-Dashboards zijn overzichtspagina's waar Widgets in staan.
-Als beheerder kan je instellen welke widgets hier staan, hoe deze er uit zien en in welke volgorde ze staan.
-Een voorbeeld van een Dashboard is de [Helpdesk pagina](/argu/help), waar je een zoek-widget, een nieuw-item widget en een collectie-widget ziet.
+Dashboards are overview pages that contain Widgets.
+As administrator, you can control which widgets are placed here, what they look like and in what order they are arranged.
+An example of a Dashboard is the [Helpdesk page](/argu/help), which contains a search widget, a new-item widget and a collection widget.

-## Widgets aanmaken en bewerken
+## Creating and editing widgets

-Ga naar de instellingen van het dashboard, door in het menu icoontje rechtsbovenin de dashboard te klikken.
-Selecteer daar 'Widgets'.
-Druk daar op de + knop om nieuwe aan te maken, of selecteer items in de tabel om deze te bewerken of te verwijderen.
+Go to the dashboard settings, by clicking on the menu icon at the top right of the dashboard.
+Select 'Widgets' there.
+Press the + button there to create new ones, or select items in the table to edit or delete.

 **Object**

-Het Object van de widget is de URL van een bepaald ding wat je wil tonen.
-Dit kan van alles zijn.
-Vaak zijn hierbij [Collecties](https://argu.co/argu/t/11046) nuttig.
+The Object of the widget is the URL of a particular thing you want to show.
+This can be anything.
+Often [Collections](https://argu.co/argu/t/11046) are useful here.

-**Weergave**
+**View**

-Veel widgets hebben drie mogelijke weergaven:
+Many widgets have three possible views:

-- Preview: een erg kleine weergave waar meestal alleen de titel te zien is.
+- Preview: a very small view where usually only the title is shown.
-- Compact: een compacte weergave waar de titel en een uitklapbare tekst te zien is
+- Compact: A compact view where the title and a drop-down text are visible.
-- Volledig: Het volledige object, alsof je hem op zijn eigen pagina bekijkt.
+- Full size: The full object, as if you were viewing it on its own page.

-**Breedte**
+**Width**

-De breedte is 1, 2 of 3.
-Op een rij passen drie widgets.
+The width is 1, 2 or 3.
+Three widgets fit on a row.

-**Positie**
+**Position**

-De positie bepaalt in welke volgorde de widgets worden getoond.
+The position determines the order in which the widgets are displayed.